10/24/2024

 speaker

-I think the way you think of it is largely our manufacturing comes out of Slovakia, and the customers that we service are global.
-So when we talk about rail, obviously maybe other parts of the world are working from our customer's perspective, but given our normal cadence in the European shutdown, that's why it impacts the business, because our manufacturing occurs in Slovakia.
-That's how I tend to think about the manufacturing impact for us.
+I think the way you think about it is largely our manufacturing comes out of Slovakia, and the customers that we service are global.
+So when we talk about rail, obviously maybe other parts of the world are working from our customers' perspective, But given our normal cadence in the European shutdown, that's why it impacts the business because our manufacturing occurs in Slovakia.
+That's how I kind of think about the manufacturing impact for us.

 speaker